Cash out refinance: Definition and how it works

 Because mortgage debt is generally good debt, a cash-out refinance can be one of the cheapest ways to access money.
 And you can use it for pretty much anything: home improvements, college tuition, or high-interest debt consolidation.
 Plus, there are often tax benefits.

-If taking a cash-out refinance will threaten your financial health in the long term, you may want to rethink your options.
-In this article, we will define cash-out refinance and help you weigh the benefits against the risks, to give you a better idea if this is the right move for you.
+In this article, Mortgage Professional America will explain how cash-out refinance works.
+We will also help you weigh the benefits against the risks to give you a better idea if this is the right move for you.
 To the mortgage professionals who typically visit our website, this article is part of our client education series and can be a good resource to send to your clients.

 What does a cash-out refinance do?

 A cash-out refinance replaces your current mortgage with a new, larger mortgage, allowing you to access the difference between both loans in cash.
-In other words, a cash-out refinance allows you to convert home equity into money; the amount is based on the equity you have built up in your property.
-The funds that you get from a cash-out refinance can go toward pretty much anything, like home improvements or consolidating high-interest debt, among other financial needs.
+In other words, a cash-out refinance allows you to convert home equity into money.
+The amount is based on the equity you have built up in your property.

-• Lower monthly mortgage payments
+• lower monthly mortgage payments

-• Lower interest rates
+• lower interest rates

-• Remove or add borrowers from the loan obligation
+• remove or add borrowers from the loan obligation

-• Renegotiate the periodic loan terms
+• renegotiate the periodic loan terms

-• Access cash from the equity in your home
+• access cash from the equity in your home

 How cash-out refinance works

 Essentially, cash-out refinancing lets you use your property as collateral for new home loans plus extra money.
 This is done by taking out a new mortgage for more money than you owe on your current mortgage.
 Using your home equity to gain access to your funds is an easy way to get money for emergencies, expenses, and even leisure.
+Check out this guide if you want to learn more about how home equity is calculated.

 If you want to pursue a cash-out refinance, you will have to find a lender who is willing to work with you.
 Your lender will look at your current mortgage terms, your credit profile, and the balance needed to repay the home loan.
 Then, based on an underwriting analysis, the lender will make you an offer.